knmlprz/ChatKNML/README.md

 docker compose --profile prod up
 ```

-### Dowload embeding and llm (must have for servis llm and sercis embedning-api to work )
+### Dowload embeding and llm(must have for servis llm and  embedning-api to work)

 ### Embedding api

 What you need:
 - git lfs [link](https://git-lfs.com/)
 - ssh key.
 More info:
 - NVIDIA Docker Toolkit
-- GPU From nvidia
+- GPU from nvidia

 ```sh
 cd embeding_models